Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 Install the `ev3dev.ev3dev-browser` extension.
 After connecting to the brick, you can copy the built project onto the EV3 and run it by pressing F5.

-It copies the whole workspace by default, however only `bin` directory is strictly neccessary.
+It copies the whole workspace by default, however only the `bin` directory is strictly neccessary.
 This can be solved by setting the `ev3devBrowser.download.include` option in the VSCode settings to `bin/**`.

-If you have the extension `ms-vscode.cpptools` installed which gives you IntelliSense, set the option `C_Cpp.default.cppStandard` to `c++20` as well.
+If you have the extension `ms-vscode.cpptools` installed which gives you C++ IntelliSense, set the option `C_Cpp.default.cppStandard` to `c++20` as well.

 ## Code structure